Teen charged in Morgan State University mass shooting, second suspect identified

 All homecoming activities, events and classes were canceled for the week as a result.
 It was the third year in a row the university saw a shooting during homecoming week.

+"I see that [Wilson] is upping security and he's adding things that weren't originally here," Cameron said.
+"They are helping."

+The university aims to get state and federal funding to help pay for all of these security upgrades.

-Anyone with further information in the shooting is urged to call Metro Crime Stoppers at 1-866-7-LOCKUP.
+Anyone with further information on the shooting is urged to call Metro Crime Stoppers at 1-866-7-LOCKUP.
 Tips can remain anonymous.

 for more features.